 Cremation Insurance is available to all citizens of California who meet the requirements for approval.
 There may be some age restrictions which vary by insurance carrier.

 However, several insurers offer cremation expense life insurance plans for people between the ages of 45 to 75.
-Some of the leading providers of burial policies include United of Omaha, Met Life, Gerber, AIG and AAA, among others.
+Some of the leading providers of burial policies include Mutual of Omaha, Met Life, Gerber, AIG and AAA, among others.

 If you are looking for California cremation insurance coverage then you should know what your options are.

 Cremation insurance, also known as funeral insurance or final expense insurance, is basic life insurance coverage that is typically used to pay for a cremation, funeral, burial and other end of life expenses.
 It can also be used for other expenses such as taxes, probate fees, and other final bills that are left behind.

 California Life Expectancy

 The leading causes of death in the state of California are:

 Here’s the thing to remember when you look at the health issues on that list.